 The Kazuko Nishikura laboratory is exploring the phenomenon of RNA editing, a process by which a single gene can produce a number of closely related but distinct proteins as well as non-coding RNAs such as microRNAs.
 RNA carries the genetic instructions of DNA to the cellular machinery responsible for synthesizing the proteins of the body.
 In addition, non-coding RNAs play important roles in gene regulation without being translated into proteins.
 As Nishikura and her colleagues are discovering, however, RNA editing has a much more complex role in regulating gene expression.
 Recent studies also suggest that disruptions in RNA editing may play a role in regulation of metabolism and depression.

-Dr. Nishikura continued her work on RNA biochemistry at Wistar, where her laboratory has made pioneering strides in the understanding of how our cells utilize RNA to control gene expression and protein synthesis.
+Dr. Nishikura continued her work on RNA biochemistry and molecular biology at Wistar, where her laboratory has made pioneering strides in the understanding of how our cells utilize RNA to control gene expression and protein synthesis.
 Among their chief accomplishments was the discovery and characterization of a family of enzymes called ADAR (adenosine deaminases acting on RNA), which can affect how proteins are made by editing the RNA transcribed from DNA.
-This alteration allows a single gene to be responsible for the creation of multiple proteins, and the Nishikura laboratory has worked to understand how the malfunction of this process can lead to disease, including some psychiatric disorders.
+This alteration allows a single gene to create multiple proteins, and the Nishikura laboratory has worked to understand how the malfunction of this process can lead to disease, including some psychiatric disorders and metabolic diseases.

 The research team has also investigated the interaction of ADAR proteins with other cellular proteins.
-In particular, the laboratory is interested in the tendency of ADAR to form large multipart protein complexes in the cell nucleus, and the exact role these complexes play in the biology of the cell.
+In particular, the laboratory is interested in the tendency of ADAR to form large multipart protein complexes, and the exact role these complexes play in the biology of the cell.
 Most recently, they discovered that ADAR1 forms a complex with Dicer to play a major role in the control of RNA interference mechanism.